1chooo/my-uni-courses/ce/ce3002/exam/midterm/2023/README.md

 - [x] C) Shortest job first
 - [x] D) Priority

-### 5. CPU scheduling decistions may take place when a process:
+### 5. CPU scheduling decisions may take place when a process:

 - [x] A) switches from running to waiting state
 - [x] B) Switches from the waiting state to the ready state